gsakkas/rite/NOTES.md

 - [ ] step-into grabs the immediate subterm, not the nested subterm that we want

 - [ ] weird criss-crossing of edges between nodes when you do multiple step-intos

+- [X] add step-over, which crunches the next expression down to a value